thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

 ### Pagination

 Records are returned 50 results at a time.
-In order to get all of the jobs we'll use a method named `goto_next_page` to go to the next page of job results and a method named `seen_all_jobs` to determine once we've reached the last page.
+In order to get all of the jobs we'll use a method named `goto_next_page` to iterate through each page and a method named `seen_all_jobs` to determine once we've reached the last page.

-If we click on the `Next` link from the first page and inspect the form data sent to the server we see the following POST data sent to the server:
+If we click on the `Next` link from the first page and inspect the network data we see the following POST variables sent to the server:

 {% highlight javascript %}
 JobInfo:%%